Christos Ribas: International career

 Ribas played nine times for Greece including his last one as captain.
 In 1933, he was invited to the Balkan mixed team for a match against the World mixed team, which was eventually postponed.

 After football

-After the end of his career as a footballer, Ribas was involved with AEK, becoming a member of their staff, while also managing teams such as Egaleo, Loutraki, Elefsina and Marko.
+After the end of his career as a footballer, Ribas was involved with AEK, becoming a member of their staff, while also managing clubs, such as Egaleo, Panelefsiniakos, Olympiacos Loutraki, Elefsina and Marko.

 Personal life

 Ribas was married to Eleni and had five children named Apostolos, Panagiota, Michalis, Nikos and Anastasia.
+His son Apostolos was an agent of AEK Athens during the 1980s.

 He died on 18 October 1981 from an incurable illness.